vyshnavms/World-population-analysis/README.md

 ### Web scrapping

-1.First the data was scrapped from worldometers.info to an excel sheet.
+1. First the data was scrapped from worldometers.info to an excel sheet.

-2.The data collected was then processed.
+2. The data collected was then processed.

 ### On the analysis part